Guide to Reporting CSAM

 False reports to groups that investigate and document CSAM waste valuable resources that would be better spent addressing actual child abuse.
 Use the following rules to determine whether the content in question needs to be reported.
 Never share CSAM or suspected CSAM with others, even to ask them to report it, as this is illegal.

 Never report a drawing or 3D render, unless you have reason to believe a real child was abused in its creation.
-Reports of drawn and rendered content clog up processing queues and make it harder for actual cases of child abuse to be identified and investigated.

 If someone sends you a link to what they claim is CSAM, report it without clicking.